-When trading binary options, this generally requires a method that wins more trades that it loses, and crucially, at a payout that more than covers the losses.
-Binary trades generally payout at less than 100% on the investment amount – so simply winning more trades than are lost may not necessarily be enough to turn a long term profit.
+When trading binary options, a winning strategy requires a method that wins more trades that it loses, and crucially, at a payout that more than covers the losses.
+Digital trades generally payout at less than 100% on the investment amount – so simply winning more trades than are lost may not necessarily be enough to turn a long term profit.

 The art of trading binaries profitably shares some similarities with the sports betting world.
 The important trait that links both enterprises is that of expectancy.
 Long term profit trading binaries can only be derived where the expectancy (the theoretical profit within any trade) results in a positive expectation from that trade.